amith-kadavigere/DevOps-Project/README.md

 &nbsp;

-## Some benefits of deploying apps to Kubernetes.
+## Some additional benefits of hosting apps in Kubernetes.

 #### Scalability
 * Helps keep the cluster elastic.
 Scale in / scale out Cluster nodes, Worker nodes, pods as per Application requirements or load.